gordonwatts/hep-programming-hints/xaod-hints.md

 * $L$ - the target integrated luminosity for the plot.
 Use 1 femto-barn-1 by default.
 * $\sigma$ the cross section of the sample - see below.
 Doublecheck the units of these numbers!
 See below for information.
 * $N_S$ the total number of events in the sample.
 This must be taken as the total number of events in the file before *any* cuts.
+To do this, you should collect a "1" for every event, and then take the len of the array.
+See below for an example.

 The cross-section table is below, organized by run number and name.
 Every ATLAS sample is unique by run number, which is in the name of the dataset.
 For example, "mc23_13p6TeV:mc23_13p6TeV.801167.Py8EG_A14NNPDF23LO_jj_JZ2.deriv.DAOD_PHYSLITE.e8514_e8528_a911_s4114_r15224_r15225_p6697" is an MC dataset with run number 801167 and name Py8EG_A14NNPDF23LO_jj_JZ2 (or JZ2).
 Data leads with "data..." in the name.